blake-weissman/MaterialNutrition/README.md

 # Material Nutrition
-A responsive and easy-to-use calorie and nutrition tracker that syncs user data across browsers.
-Easily set and follow caloric and macronutrient goals, track daily nutritional intake, and plan out future meals.
+A responsive web app for tracking daily food, calorie, and macronutrient intake across devices.

 Built with Angular and Firebase.